Lead Generation: 43% say organic search drives most traffic, but only 29% say it drives most conversions

 Q: Which of the following sources generates traffic with the greatest CONVERSION RATES on your site?

-In the chart above, the darker bar on the left shows response to the “greatest volume” survey question, while the lighter bar on the right shows response to the “conversion rate” question.
+In the chart above, the darker bar on the left shows response to the “greatest volume” survey question, while the light bar on the right shows response to the “conversion rate” question.
 Let’s look at what your peers thought of this data …

 Start with SEO and Email Marketing